likon-francis/codex/README.md

 ## Structure

 - `backend/` – FastAPI backend exposing module endpoints
-- `frontend/` – React placeholder app
+- `frontend/` – React app with a simple document upload portal

 Each module can be expanded as development continues.